muart-group/muart-group.github.io/docs/developer/packet-reference/0x7B-extended-connect-response.md

 # Packet `0x7B`: Extended Connect Response

-A response to an extended connect request, as sent in a (0x5B) Extended Connect Request packet.
+A response to an extended connect request, as sent in a [`0x5B` - Extended Connect Request](0x5B-extended-connect-request) packet.
 Appears to be used to identify information about the unit that the thermostat is connected to.

 | Byte | Purpose           | Possible Values | Supported by mUART | Notes |
 |------|-------------------|-----------------|--------------------|-------|
 | 0    | CommandType       | 0xC9            |                    |
 | 1-6  | TBD               | 0x03            |                    |
 | 7-15 | Unit Capabilities | (See below)     |                    |

+## Unit Capabilities

 | Byte | Bitmask | Purpose                                | Notes                                                      |
 |------|---------|----------------------------------------|------------------------------------------------------------|